What Is a Toric IOL?

 Who Needs a Toric IOL?

 Nearly 1 in 3 patients undergoing cataract surgery have 1.00 Diopter or more of astigmatism.
-If an ophthalmologist places a standard lens in these patients, their vision will remain blurry due to the misshapen cornea, and they will be forced to wear prescription glasses full-time post-surgery.
+Without a Toric IOL, they will remain dependent on glasses.

 Are There Alternatives?

-Historically, surgeons attempted to correct astigmatism using LRIs (Limbal Relaxing Incisions), which involved making partial-thickness cuts in the peripheral cornea to artificially flatten the steep axis.
+Historically, surgeons attempted to correct astigmatism using LRIs (Limbal Relaxing Incisions), making partial-thickness cuts in the peripheral cornea to flatten the steep axis.

-However, LRIs are far less predictable, they regress over time, and they can induce dry eye.
-Toric IOLs are now universally considered the superior, safer, and more permanent solution for managing astigmatism at the time of cataract extraction.
+However, LRIs are far less predictable, regress over time, and can induce dry eye.
+Toric IOLs are the superior, safer, and more permanent solution.

 Risks & Considerations